Central Armed Forces Museum: Exhibits

-Over its history the museum has managed to accumulate the most prominent and important military relics of the Soviet period, creating a record of its military past.
-In total more than seven hundred thousand individual exhibits are now stored at the museum.
-The most valuable are displayed in the 25 halls of the main building.

-The period of the Russian Civil War includes a photocopy of the original decree outlining the creation of the RKKA which includes Lenin's corrections; a banner of the 195th infantry regiment into which Lenin was officially conscripted; weapons, documents, awards and personal belongings of famous Red Army men such as Mikhail Frunze, Grigory Kotovsky, Vasily Chapayev and Vasily Blücher as well as others, all help to re-create the post-revolutionary atmosphere.

-The most prized display is that dedicated to the Great Patriotic War, which includes the Victory Banner as well as all of the front banners and the captured Nazi ones that were used during the Victory Parade in 1945.
-The Great Patriotic War differs from World War II in that it began on 22 June 1941 with the German invasion of the Soviet Union.
-World War II (in Europe), started on 1 September 1939 with the co-ordinated attacks of Germany and the Soviet Union on Poland.

 Part of the Great Patriotic War section is devoted to the Soviet Union's allies on the Western Front.
 There are examples of Soviet propaganda posters depicting Germany being crushed between the two fronts and maps of the Allied advance from Normandy into Germany.
 British and American small arms and uniforms are displayed.
 A life-size diorama includes a Jeep pulling a field-gun in front of a wall-sized photograph of Omaha Beach.
 The photograph is Omaha Beach as depicted in the movie The Longest Day (1962), not of Omaha Beach in June 1944.
 Among the collection are items that once belonged to Adolf Hitler and other Nazi officials.

 The last halls display the post-war and modern developments of the Soviet Army and Navy, the Cold War section contains wreckage from the U-2 spy-plane that was piloted by Gary Powers and the involvement of Soviet forces in Cold War conflicts.
 A special display is dedicated to the Soviet involvement in Afghanistan and recent combat operations in Chechnya.

-Outside the museum, there is an extended collection of military equipment and technology, including armour, artillery, railway cars, aircraft, and missiles.